Yemen says air strike targeted al Qaeda leaders

 On Monday, missiles fired from a U.S. drone killed at least three people travelling in a car in eastern Yemen.

-In a separate development, al Qaeda-linked militants attacked a military site in the southeastern Hadramout province, a local official and residents said.

-The two sides traded fire but no figures on casualties were immediately available, the official said.

-Reporting by Mohammed Ghobari; Writing by Mahmoud Habboush; Editing by Alison Williams
+Reporting by Mohammed Ghobari; Writing by Mahmoud Habboush; Editing by Rosalind Russell